kyotee/Conceptual_Ideas/README.md

 ## <a name="Remarks"></a>Remarks

+Travis CI does not include executing acceptance and integration tests:

+- `Tests will fail during execution as application will be updating by Heroku host server`

 Significant commits involved for troubleshooting and resolving problems:

 - `Guarantee that primitive-types passed from controller to associated view will be received by React components upon view render`